Tanzania issues alert over monkeypox as outbreak reported in Europe | www.lokmattimes.com

 Tanzania issues alert over monkeypox as outbreak reported in Europe

-Tanzanian health authorities late Wednesday issued an alert over the reported outbreak of monkeypox in some countries in Europe.
+Dar es Salaam, May 27 Tanzanian health authorities have issued an alert over the reported outbreak of monkeypox in some countries in Europe.

-Godwin Mollel, the Deputy Minister for Health, said in a statement that the public needs to take precautions against the monkeypox and other infectious diseases.
+Godwin Mollel, the Deputy Minister for Health, said in a statement that the public needs to take precautions against the monkeypox and other infectious diseases, Xinhua news agency reported.

 "There are no reported monkeypox patients in Tanzania at the moment," said Mollel, cautioning members of the public to avoid touching or eating sick animals or carcasses, as well as avoiding touching anything that has been used by a sick animal.